 Twin chefs Thomas and Mathias Suhring go back to their German roots.

-The vibe: Strikingly homey yet also refined.
-The setting in a generously portioned mid-century home round the back of Yen Akat Road retains its residential charm (note the warm, accidental details like a printed rendition of the Suhring family farm hanging on the wall), but also adds a striking open kitchen where the brothers work to the constant flicker of open flames.
+The place: Strikingly homey yet also refined.
+The setting in a generously portioned mid-century home round the back of Yen Akat Road retains its residential charm (note the warm de - tails like a framed rendition of the Süh - ring family farm hanging on the wall), but also adds a striking open kitchen where the brothers work to the con - stant flicker of open flames.
 It's in this back portion of the house that we sug - gest guests request their seats, though the glass-walled main dining room also has its plentiful charms.

 |Address:||Suhring, 10 Yen Akat Soi 3, Yen Akat Rd., Bangkok, Thailand|

 |Reservation recommended, Parking available, Dress requirements: No flip-flops|